andrewchambers/bupstash/doc/technical_overview.md

 ## The hash tree structure

-Bupstash stores arbitrary streams of data in the repository by splitting the stream into chunks, hmac addressing the chunks, then compressing and encrypting the chunks with the a public key portion of a master key.
+Bupstash stores arbitrary streams of data in the repository by splitting the stream into chunks, hmac addressing the chunks, then compressing and encrypting the chunks with the a public key portion of a primary key.
 Each chunk is then stored in the data directory in a file named after the hmac hash of the contents.
 As we generate a sequence of chunks with a corresponding hmac addresses, we can build a tree structure out of these addresses.
 Leaf nodes of the tree are simply the encrypted data.